gitmohamed/quicktarot/README.md

 # Quick Tarot

 Quick Tarot is a NodeJS and vanilla JavaScript application that allows you to draw random tarot cards.
-It is hosted on Netlify using a serverless setup, providing a fast and efficient way to generate sets of randomized cards.
-The application combines the Tarot Car API (below) with the original Rider-Waite Smith cards, which have been made accessible by Luciella Scarlett.
+Providing a fast and efficient way to generate sets of randomized cards, the application combines the Tarot Car API (below) with the original Rider-Waite Smith cards, which have been made accessible by Luciella Scarlett.

 ---